ishmilan2/ishmilan.github.io/en/blog/_posts/15-09-23-how-to-install-youtrack-6.5-on-ubuntu-14.04.md

 You need to create the script responsible for starting, stopping and restarting **_YouTrack_**.
 The script must be created inside the forlder `/etc/init.d/` to be managed as a service.
 The script name is `youtrack`.

-To better understand the information in paragraph below explaining their variables.
+To better understand the information in the paragraph below explaining their variables.

 * `HOME` variable to store the reference where YouTrack's files will be deployed.
 * `NAME` variable used to print messages on the Terminal and to set the path of YouTrack execution scritp .